27. Oleochemical Fermentation Process#

 Q_O2_consumption = -110 * 4184 # [kJ/kmol]

 The production of microbial oil is an aerobic process that can be modeled as the sum of 3 stoichiometric reactions: oil production from sugar, combustion of glucose (respiration), and cell growth.
 The substrate not converted to cell mass or oil is assumed to be consumed for respiration.
-Given the yield of triolein, Yp (wt %), and the fraction of biomass produced over the total substrate not consumed for oil production, Yb (wt %,), the extent of each reaction can be calculated.
+Given the yield of triolein, Yp (wt %), and the specific yield of product per unit biomass, Yb (wt %,), the extent of each reaction can be calculated.

 Reaction